rokkro/ciscoTelneter/README.md

 # ciscoTelneter
 Script to simplify older Cisco switch/router config flashing without tftp.
 Telnet must be enabled on the recieving device, and there must be a working connection to said device.

-This is used for Cisco switches and routers running IOS 12.X - this script probably won't work right with newer or older versions.
-This script is prone to breakage because of how different devices work.
+This is used for Cisco switches and routers running IOS 12.X - this script may not work right with newer or older versions, and I don't have a way to test this either.
+This script is likely to break if there's much variation in commands between IOS versions.

 It uses telnet, so it's not secure.
 It's intended to be used in a setting where switch and router security are not major concerns, such as an isolated student networking lab.